 To run the OpenStack CLI client again, say, after you might have closed the Git Bash window, or have had shut down or restarted Windows, you would have to repeat the same commands you entered above (replace C:/Users/Administrator with the path containing your openstack_cli folder).

 After that, execute the source command on your RC file in the same way as previously.

 You can also create a batch file to automate reentering the Python environment.

 What To Do Next

-The article How To Install OpenStack and Magnum Clients for Command Line Interface to Creodias Horizon will give you another procedure to install CLI and connect it to the cloud.
-It will also show several examples of using the CLI commands.
+The article How To Install OpenStack and Magnum Clients for Command Line Interface to CREODIAS Horizon will give you another procedure to install CLI and connect it to the cloud.
+It also contains several examples of using the CLI commands.

 Other articles of interest:

 Using CLI interface for Kubernetes clusters:

 To learn more about using the RC file on different platforms, check this article: How to activate OpenStack CLI access to CREODIAS cloud using one- or two-factor authentication